 Study 301, the phase III trial of VN, enrolled 31 subjects randomized in a 2:1 fashion.
-Twenty-one subjects were randomized to treatment and 10 were randomized to treatment after one year (control cross-over).
+Twenty-one subjects were randomized to treatment and 10 were randomized to control (no treatment with the option for treatment after one year).
+There was no sham procedure in the trial.
 There was one dropout in each arm leaving 20 treated and nine control participants.
-Statistical analysis was performed on the intent-to-treat population and a modified intent-to-treat population (for a protocol deviation) (see Figure 4.2).
+Statistical analysis was performed on the intent-to-treat population and a modified intent-to-treat population (for a protocol deviation) (see Figure 3.2).
+Study participants and physicians were not blinded to allocation; however, those scoring the MLMT were blinded.

-Figure 4.2.
-Study 301 Protocol Design^{31,54}
+Figure 3.2.
+Study 301 Protocol Design^{21,29}